stackup-wallet/accessctl/README.md

 ## End to end transaction flow

-The following is a sequence diagram to illustrate the end to end flow of a UserOperation.
+The following is a sequence diagram to illustrate the end to end flow of a `UserOperation`.

 ```mermaid
 sequenceDiagram